AxelKreitler/BridgeFund/README.md

 ### Database Mysql Preparation

-> Due to timeboxing the assignment I did not had the time to setup an automatic docker compose

 Create a database, you will need the information to fill the .env

 on the /sql folder you will find two files, migration.sql & bootstrap.data.sql